acarteas/2019-fall-cs112/course files/programming final practice questions.md

 Write a function called ```char toUpper(char ch)``` that accepts a single character and returns its upper-case equivalent.
 Non-characters should not be converted.
 E.g., the character 'b' would be converted to 'B' whereas the character '$' would remain '$'.

 ### Question 8: File I/O
-Complete a function that most commonly repeating integer in a supplied text file.
+Complete a function that finds the most commonly repeating integer in a supplied text file.
 Example function prototype:
 ```
 int findMode(string input_file) {}
 ```